PonyWarrior/PonyAO/README.md

   - HexChargeInvulnerable : Makes the player invulnerable during hex charging animations.

 - TestamentsChanges : Adds missing intermediate ranks to certain vows and adds higher level ranks to many vows, up to rank 13.

+- PolyphemusJump : Removes the damage from Polyphemus' jump windup attack and make it stun the player briefly instead.

+- TroveChanges : Makes various changes to the troves.

+## Credits

+- zannc for PolyphemusJump